Happy Diwali Status

+People worship Lakshmi Devi for their golden future and prosperity.
 Lamps are lighted everywhere to ward off evil and Gods and Goddesses are welcomed.
-A month before the arrival of Deepawali festival, people get busy in shopping for goods, cleaning the house etc. The light of the lamps is dazzling and astonishing beauty is scattered everywhere.
+A month before the arrival of the Deepawali festival, people get busy shopping for goods, cleaning the house, etc. The light of the lamps is dazzling and astonishing beauty is scattered everywhere.

-Colourful Rangolis are made in homes.
+Colorful Rangolis are made in homes.
 Lamps are lit, fireworks are done.
-This festival of victory of light over darkness spreads the message of gaiety, brotherhood and love in the society.
-Deepawali is a long 5-day festival which is celebrated by people with full joy and enthusiasm.
+This festival of victory of light over darkness spreads the message of gaiety, brotherhood, and love in the society.
+Deepawali is a long 5-day festival that is celebrated by people with full joy and enthusiasm.
 The first day of Deepawali is called Dhanteras, the second is Chhoti Diwali, the third is called Deepavali or Lakshmi Puja, the fourth is Govardhan Puja, and the fifth is Bhaiya Dooj.
 These five days of Deepawali have their own religious and cultural beliefs.

 Symbol of cleanliness – While Deepawali is a symbol of beauty and wisdom, it is also a symbol of cleanliness.
 People clean the house.
 Cleanliness is visible everywhere on this day.
 Every corner of every house is clean.
 And the sparkling sparkle arises.
 The aroma of the ghee lamp spreads throughout the atmosphere.
 New energy and new enthusiasm are born in everyone’s mind.
 People abandon their evils and wish to follow the good and true path.

 Ganesha has been called the god of auspicious beginnings and Lakshmi as the goddess of wealth.
 Crackers are the main attraction on this occasion.
-Delicious meals cooked in homes and sweets delivery to neighbours, friends and relatives are part of the Diwali celebration.
-People welcome Diwali with oil-filled light soils to wish for prosperity and well-being in the streets, markets, homes and surroundings.
+Delicious meals cooked in homes and sweets delivery to neighbors, friends, and relatives are part of the Diwali celebration.
+People welcome Diwali with oil-filled light soils to wish for prosperity and well-being in the streets, markets, homes, and surroundings.